samiyaakhtar/aks-deploy-source/README.md

 Setup azure pipelines on the source repository by creating a new build pipeline in Pipelines > Builds:

-1. Copy `generate.sh` and `verify.sh` into root folder of your project. `generate.sh` is the post commit script that pushes new yaml files into the destination repo, and `verify.sh` is the verification script that runs before a PR can be checked into this repo.
-It does not push yaml files into the destination but makes sure they can be generated successfully.
+1. Copy the code below for `azure-pipelines.yml` into root folder of your project.
-2. Go into pipeline settings and add a new variable called `accesstoken` and set the value to your personal access token.
+2. Go into pipeline settings and add a new variable called `access_token` and set the value to your personal access token.
 Make sure the variable is set to secret.
-3. Add a variable `destination_repo_url` and set it to the destination repo, for eg. `samiyaakhtar/aks-deploy-destination`
+3. Add a variable `aks_manifest_repo` and set it to the destination repo, for eg. `samiyaakhtar/aks-deploy-destination`
 4. Update the azure-pipelines.yml file to look like the following

 ```